 Does my body need fats?

 Yes, it does.
 Dietary fats are essential to give your body energy and to support cell growth.
-They also help protect your organs and help keep your body warm.
+They also help protect your organs and keep your body warm.
 Fats help your body absorb some nutrients and produce important hormones, too.
 Your body definitely needs fat – but not as much fat as most people eat.

 How many different fats are there?